vives-project-xp/MusicLightTiles/docs/mqtt.md

 PM/MLT/96DR72P425G4/
 ```

 Each device has multiple subtopics.
-These subtopics are `self` and the once required by the project manager.
+These subtopics are `self` and the once required by [Project Master](#project-master).

 ### Self